-The standard is 1991–2010 for irradiation and 2000–2009 for other parameters; other periods can be selected.
+The standard periods are 1991–2010 / 1996–2015 for irradiation data and 2000–2009 for other parameters.

 Current data can be accessed online directly from the software.
 User data can also be imported.

-You require a specific data set or analysis?
+You require a specific dataset or analysis?
 We offer a range of customizeable products and services based on Meteonorm.

 With the Meteonorm plug-in (DLL) you can integrate the whole Meteonorm data base into your software application.
-With the Meteonorm Webservice (API) you can integrate meteonorm data sets online into websites or simulation software.
+With the Meteonorm Webservice (API) you can integrate meteonorm datasets online into websites or simulation software.